Thermodynamics and phase transition in rotational Kiselev black hole: SUMMARY

 \section{SUMMARY}

-We have discussed the thermodynamical features of two horizons for rotation Kiselev black hole in semi-classical method.
-Using horizon perturbation, we obtain black hole area, surface gravity and entropy etc. Calculating the products of these quantities, we find that they depend on the parameters $\omega$ and $\alpha$.
-Specifically the products of surface gravity, the surface temperatures and the Komar energy are related to the mass of black hole for different $\omega$.
-This property is the similar with that of spherically symmetric black hole ($a=0$).
-The products of area and entropy are independent on mass under the case of $\alpha=0$, which is very different from Kerr black hole and spherical symmetry quintessence black hole.
-We generalize the Smarr mass formula and study the Christodoulou-Ruffini mass formula, and find that the first law of thermodynamics is satisfied.
-Finally we calculate the phase transition of the black hole with $\omega=1/3$, and find that this phase transition is the second order phase transition.
-Using the thermodynamical geometry, we obtain scalar curvature.
-We find that the quintessential dark energy will change the phase transition condition and thermodynamically critical phenomena in rotational Kiselev black hole.
+In this work, we have discussed the thermodynamic properties and phase transition for rotational KBH in semi-classical method.
+Through horizon perturbation, we calculate the thermodynamic quantity and its products.
+For quintessence matter, radiation and dust case, we had a detailed discussion.
+We found that these thermodynamic properties depend on the equation of state $\omega$ and strength parameter $\alpha$.
+We also generalize the Smarr mass formula and Christodoulou-Ruffini mass formula, and find that the first law of thermodynamics is satisfied.
+Finally we calculate the phase transition of the rotational KBH with radiation case $\omega=1/3$, and find that this phase transition is the second-order phase transition.
+By the thermodynamic geometry method, we obtain the expression of scalar curvature.
+For the radiation around Kerr black hole, the phase transition condition and thermodynamic critical phenomena would be changed.

-Our method is semi-classical in the paper, but we will calculate the thermodynamical properties using the partition function determined by the value of the Euclidean continuation of the action in the saddle-point approximation in the future.

 \acknowledgments We acknowledge the anonymous referee for a constructive comments.
 We acknowledge the financial support from the National Natural Science Foundation of China 11573060, 11661161010.